vinodganesan/vinodganesan.github.io/index.md

 I also actively work on micro-architectural security - specifically on side-channel attacks and defenses.
 My current focus is on building secure micro-architectures that detect and thwart timing and power side-channel attacks.
 I am fortunate to have Prof. [Chester](https://www.cse.iitm.ac.in/~chester/) and [Biswa](https://www.cse.iitk.ac.in/users/biswap/) as academic collaborators in these topics of interest.

-I was an integral part of the [SHAKTI processor program](http://shakti.org.in), involved in almost all the facets of the chip-design stack right from RTL design to post silicon validation of one of the very first tapeouts of the indigenous C-Class processor design.
+I was an integral part of the [SHAKTI processor program](http://shakti.org.in), involved in almost all facets of the chip-design stack right from RTL design to post silicon validation of one of the very first indigenous tapeouts: The C-Class processor.
 The design was taped-out in Intel's 22nm FFL process and SCL's 180nm process and boots linux successfully.
 I am currently driving the AI/ML accelerators development in the SHAKTI group.

 # [](#header-3)Achievements
 * Recipient of [SERB's Overseas Visiting Doctoral Fellowship](http://www.serbonline.in/SERB/ovdf) to visit Purdue University as a visiting research scholar for the academic year 2019